Degeneration of Kaehler structures and half-form quantization of toric varieties: Introduction

 One of the primary motivations for including the half-form correction is that it allows for a canonical pairing between quantizations associated to different complex structures.
 This pairing is known as the Blattner--Konstant--Sternberg (BKS) pairing.
 The BKS pairing between quantizations associated to two K\"ahler complex structures is nondegenerate, and hence (since the K\"{a}hler quantizations of a compact toric manifold are finite dimensional) induces an isomorphism between them.
 One does not, though, expect in general that the BKS pairing provides a \textit{unitary} identification of quantizations associated to different complex structures.
-In several common cases, for example for symplectic vector spaces equipped with linear compatible complex structures, and for complex Lie groups equipped with certain families of complex structures (which include the canonical, algebraic complex structure), the BKS pairing is unitary (see \cite{Hall02}, \cite{Kirwin-Wu06}, \cite{Florentino-Matias-Mourao-Nunes05}, \cite{Florentino-Matias-Mourao-Nunes06}).
+In several common cases, for example for symplectic vector spaces equipped with translation invariant K\"ahler structures, and for complex Lie groups equipped with certain families of K\"ahkler structures (which include the canonical K\"ahler structure), the BKS pairing is unitary (see \cite{Hall02}, \cite{Kirwin-Wu06},\cite{Florentino-Matias-Mourao-Nunes05} ,\cite{Florentino-Matias-Mourao-Nunes06}).
 In a few other cases, the BKS pairing is known to be not unitary, for example for $T^{\ast}S^{2}$ \cite{Rawnsley79}.
 In most cases, it is not known whether the BKS pairing is unitary, and conditions for unitarity do not yet seem to be well understood.
 We show that the BKS pairing between half-form corrected quantizations of compact toric varieties is not unitary in general.

 We will also consider another method for comparing quantizations associated to different complex structures.
 Namely, one can construct a (finite-rank) Hilbert bundle over the space of toric complex structures on $X$ with the fiber at a point being the quantum Hilbert space associated to that complex structure.
 When the half-form correction is not included, the quantum Hilbert bundle is a subbundle of a trivial bundle, and hence carries a canonical connection obtained by orthogonal projection of the trivial connection.
 This connection is called the \emph{quantum connection.} It was first introduced and studied by Axelrod, della Pietra and Witten in \cite{Axelrod-DellaPietra-Witten} and, from a slightly different point of view, by Hitchin in \cite{Hitchin90}.
 See also \cite{Andersen-Gammelgaard-Lauridsen} for a treatment which includes the half-form correction.